jelastic-jps/mysql-cluster/README.md

 * *master-slave* - provides a good consistency (i.e. exactly one node to modify data), but no automatic failover upon master failure.
 Slaves can be read without impact on master.
 * *master-master* - operates with two master nodes simultaneously, while other instances are configured as slaves.

-## MariaDB/MySQL Group Replication (MGR)

-[MySQL group replication](https://dev.mysql.com/doc/refman/5.7/en/group-replication.html) provides benefits of the elastic, highly-available and fault-tolerant topology.

-* *single-primary group* - a group of replicated servers with an automatic primary election, i.e. only one node accepts the data updates at a time
-* *multi-primary group* - solution allows all servers to accept the updates (all nodes are primaries with the read-write permissions)

 ## MariaDB Galera Cluster

 [MariaDB Galera Cluster](https://mariadb.com/kb/en/library/what-is-mariadb-galera-cluster/) is a type of multi-master synchronous replication which is performed at a transaction commit time, by broadcasting transaction write set to all cluster nodes for applying with the following benefits: